Korean mythology: Introduction

 The second corpus is the modern oral mythology (구비신화; 口碑神話, gubi sinhwa), which is "incomparably" richer than the literary tradition in both sheer quantity of material and the diversity of themes and content.
 The oral mythology primarily consists of the shamanic narratives (서사무가; 徐事巫歌, seosa muga), which are sung by Korean shamans during gut, religious ceremonies in which shamans invoke the gods.
 While also mythological in content, these narratives are very different in function and content from the literary myths.
 The state-foundation myths are preserved only in writing, deprived of their original ritual context, and have existed in written form for centuries.
 By contrast, the shamanic narratives are oral literature that is "living mythology," sacred religious truth to the participants of the gut.
 They began to be published only in 1930, centuries after the first attestation of the literary myths.
 Unlike the historicized accounts of the literary myths, shamans's songs feature elements such as the primordial history of the world, the ascent of human individuals to divinity, and divine retribution upon impious mortals.

-The academic study of Korean mythology began with the literary myths, with historians such as Choe Nam-seon (1890—1957) and Yi Pyong-do (1896—1989) pioneering the first studies of state-foundation myths.
-But research into the much richer oral corpus was minimal until the 1960s, when the study of the shamanic narratives was spearheaded by scholars such as Kim Yeol-gyu (1932—2013), who applied structuralist, comparative, and myth-ritual approaches to the songs, Hyeon Yong-jun (1931—2016), who published a vast encyclopedia of Jeju ritual and mythology, and Seo Daeseok (born 1942), who established the literary study of the shamanic narratives and whose comprehensive work on the Jeseok bon-puri narrative proved a model for future researchers.
+The academic study of Korean mythology began with the literary myths, with historians such as Choe Nam-seon (1890–1957) and Yi Pyong-do (1896–1989) pioneering the first studies of state-foundation myths.
+But research into the much richer oral corpus was minimal until the 1960s, when the study of the shamanic narratives was spearheaded by scholars such as Kim Yeol-gyu (1932–2013), who applied structuralist, comparative, and myth-ritual approaches to the songs, Hyeon Yong-jun (1931–2016), who published a vast encyclopedia of Jeju ritual and mythology, and Seo Daeseok (born 1942), who established the literary study of the shamanic narratives and whose comprehensive work on the Jeseok bon-puri narrative proved a model for future researchers.
 Recent trends in the study of Korean mythology since the 1990s include a greater focus on comparisons with neighboring mythologies, new research into the hitherto neglected village-shrine myths (당신화; 堂神話, dang sinhwa) that involve the patron god of one specific village, and feminist interpretations.
+Bella Myong-wol Dalton-Fenkl and renowned folklorist Heinz Insu Fenkl wrote Korean Myths, published by Thames and Hudson in 2024, that provides a comprehensive introduction to Korean Mythology.

 The oral mythology is always religious, and must be distinguished from the broader corpus of Korean folklore, which might be secular.
 For instance, the Woncheon'gang bon-puri, a Jeju shamanic narrative about a girl who goes in search for her parents and becomes a goddess, is either descended from or ancestral to a very similar mainland Korean folktale called the Fortune Quest.
 But because the Woncheon'gang bon-puri is a sacred story about a goddess, unlike the Fortune Quest, the former is a myth and the latter is not.
 Some Korean myths are mythicized folktales, while many Korean folktales are desacralized myths.